1.2. Configuring Required Infrastructure in Your AWS Account

 aws configure [follow prompts]

 for more about aws configure.
-You should specify the same region that you chose
+Within the prompt, you should specify the same region that you chose

 above (one of